 - 1/2 cup fresh or frozen corn

-- 2 tablespoon diced onions or green onions
+- 2 tablespoons diced onions or green onions

 Cooled corn muffins can be stored at room temperature in a covered container for 3-4 days.